keithmburu/courses/2019-ai/vw_inclass.md

 vw --testonly -i sentiment.model --predictions predictions.txt  < test.vw
 ```

 This will feed our test data into our model and generate predictions.
 We have to write our own program to calculate accuracy.
+This loads our model `sentiment.model` from the previous step and outputs the predictions to `predictions.txt`.